Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 ‘My Way’ by Frank Sinatra

-- ‘I bit off more than I could chew’ meaning to try to do more than you are able to.
+‘I bit off more than I could chew’ meaning to try to do more than you can comfortably handle.